When to Use “The” in English: The Definitive Guide

-Both “white” and “house” are ordinary (common) words, as are “united” and “states”—so we use “the” to make it clear that we’re talking about something very specific.
+Both “white” and “house” are ordinary (common) words.
+So are “united” and “states.”
+In both cases, we use “the” to make it clear that we’re talking about something very specific and special.

 The same is true when we talk about “the European Union,” “the United Nations,” “the United Kingdom” or “the World Cup.”

 To show that something is important

 Adding “the” can show importance.